Barkava Parish

 Barkava Parish (Barkavas pagasts) is an administrative unit of Madona Municipality, Latvia.
 The earliest source noting Barkava Parish as a territory dates back to 1866.
 In 1873 Barkava Parish merged with Murmastiene Parish.
-The first noted area of Barkava Parish was 277.2 km², and was located in Rezekne district.
+The first noted area of Barkava Parish was 277.2 km^{2}, and was located in Rezekne district.
 The first noted population was 5235 inhabitants according to the Fourth Population and Housing Census in Latvia.